 The following step-by-step instructions can be used to start debugging in externally launched code that is running on the same machine as Wing IDE:

-- Copy wingdbstub.py from the Wing IDE installation directory into the same directory as your debug program.
+- Copy wingdbstub.py from the install directory listed in Wing's About box into the same directory as your debug program.

 - In some cases, you will also need to copy the file wingdebugpw from your User Settings Directory into the same directory as wingdbstub.py.
 This is needed when running the debug process as a different user or in a way that prevents the debug process from reading the wingdebugpw file from within your User Settings Directory.